ShivprasadSagare/SC-Project/data/readme.md

 This directory contains the data used in our project.
 Description for different versions of data is as follows:

-Ver 1: This directory contains JSON files with triples information as well as Hindi wikipedia sitelink present in it.
+Ver 1: This directory contains JSON files with triples along with Hindi wikipedia sitelink.
+It does not contain wikipedia article sentences.

 Ver 2: This directory contains JSON files with Hindi wikipedia content in text format present in addition to version 1 data.